 The reliance on variable output from solar PV and onshore wind, which have relatively low capacity factors, coupled with the limited development opportunities for relatively higher capacity factor offshore wind, will need dependable and flexible generation to ensure system reliability.
-We project around 10% of the installed capacity base will still be thermal generation by 2050, meeting around 30-35% of demand.
-We project a need for a combination of abated CCGTs and nuclear SMRs.
-We quantified the need for at least 16 GW of CCGTs with CCS and 8 GW of nuclear SMR.
+We project 8 GW of nuclear SMR and 13-17 GW of CCGT with CCS in 2050, meeting around 25% of projected demand.
 Therefore, deployment of these thermal technologies will be a key contributor to achieve the net zero target.

 As a counterfactual to the Renewable Ambition scenario, we analysed a Business As Usual scenario where Italy continues renewable additions at the level of 2023 growth rate.
-While the scenario indicates that Italy can still achieve its net zero goals by 2050, this is contingent on several factors: (1) higher dependency on electricity imports, (2) requirement to use Hydrogen for power generation and (3) earlier and higher utilisation of abated CCGTs.
+While the scenario indicates that Italy can still achieve its net zero goals by 2050, this is contingent on (1) higher dependency on electricity imports, and (2) higher utilisation of abated CCGTs.

-There also remains an uncertainly in the nuclear SMR development and deployment timeline in Italy.
+There also remains an uncertainty in the nuclear SMR development and deployment timeline in Italy.
 However, our analysis suggests that this would be a cost-effective option to meet net zero in both scenarios.
 However, if these nuclear additions are delayed or not pursued, much higher volumes of CCGTs with CCS would need to be deployed requiring the $\rm CO_2$ storage injection capacity above and beyond potential estimates published by the Italian authorities so far.